neilhwatson/evolve_cfengine_freelib/HOWTO.md

 ### Using Classmatch

-Use the bundle efl_class_classmatch.
-This uses the CFEngine fucntion _classmatch_.
+The bundle efl_class_classmatch uses the CFEngine fucntion _classmatch_.

 ```
 [